Oscars 2021: Start time, how to watch without cable, nominations

 Source: www.oscars.org

-The Oscars takes place this weekend.
-Here's everything you need to know!
+The Oscars are tomorrow.
+Here's everything you need to know to tune into the big show.

 More in www.cnet.com